CengizhanYurdakul/Expression-Classification-PyTorch/Readme.md

 ```
 ### Model Selection

 Since we have 7 classes, we are reducing the last layer of the MobilenetV2 model to 7.
 If this number is different in your dataset, you can change it.
+This dataset is relatively small.
+If the dataset you use is larger and more complex, you can use different models.

 ```
 ## MOBILENETV2